jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 <a name="q1"></a>

-### I see IBM&reg; DevOps Services is now called IBM&reg; Bluemix&trade; DevOps Services.
+### I see IBM DevOps Services is now called IBM Bluemix DevOps Services.
 Can you tell me more?

 IBM DevOps Services has a new name: IBM&reg; Bluemix DevOps Services.
 This change corresponds with the effort to align better with IBM Bluemix.